RichCini/VMTD_Multitasking_VXD/README.md

 # Multitasking DOS VxD
 ## VMTD
-This is a repository of the source files for a Windows 3.1 virtual device driver (VxD) which essentially hacks Windows 3.1 to become a basic multitasking version of MS-DOS.
+This is a repository of the source files for a Windows 3.1 virtual device driver (VxD) which essentially hacks Enhanced Mode Windows 3.1 to become a basic multitasking version of MS-DOS (although, at best, a proof-of-concept).
 All of the underpinnings of Windows are there, but it has a regular COMMAND.COM interface.

-The code, written in 1996 by James Eli, compiles several utilities including a virtual device driver and four utilities to manage creating and switching the virtual machines.
+The code, written in 1996 by James Eli, is for several utilities including a virtual device driver and four utilities to manage creating and switching the virtual machines.
 It uses INT 2Fh multiplex calls and undocumented calls to the Shell VxD to work its magic.